MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-discovery.md

 ## <a name="BKMK_SanctionApp"></a> Sanctioning/unsanctioning an app

 You can unsanction a specific risky app by clicking the three dots at the end of the row.
 Then select **Unsanction**.
 Unsanctioning an app doesn't block use, but enables you to more easily monitor its use with the Cloud Discovery filters.
-You can then notify users of the unsanctioned app and suggest an alternative safe app for their use, or  [generate a block script using the Defender for Cloud Apps APIs](api-discovery-script.md) to block all unsactioned apps.
+You can then notify users of the unsanctioned app and suggest an alternative safe app for their use, or [generate a block script using the Defender for Cloud Apps APIs](api-discovery-script.md) to block all unsanctioned apps.

 ![Tag as unsanctioned.](media/tag-as-unsanctioned.png)

 > [!NOTE]
 > If your tenant uses Microsoft Defender for Endpoint, Zscaler NSS, or iboss, any app you mark as unsanctioned is automatically blocked by Defender for Cloud Apps, and the following sections regarding creating blocking scripts are unnecessary.
-For more information, see [Block apps with Microsoft Defender for Endpoint](https://docs.microsoft.com/en-us/defender-cloud-apps/governance-discovery#block-apps-with-defender-for-endpoint), [Integrate with Zscaler](zscaler-integration.md), and [Integrate with iboss](iboss-integration.md) respectively.
+For more information, see [Block apps with Microsoft Defender for Endpoint](governance-discovery.md#block-apps-with-defender-for-endpoint), [Integrate with Zscaler](zscaler-integration.md), and [Integrate with iboss](iboss-integration.md) respectively.

 ## Block apps with Defender for Endpoint